giladnavot/cibuildwheel/.swm/working-mechanism-of-overrides-in-build-configuration.5lzup60d.sw.md

 ---

-The `option_summary` method of the `ConfigReader` class provides a summary of a given option, including any overrides.
+The <SwmToken path="/cibuildwheel/options.py" pos="767:3:3" line-data="    def option_summary(">`option_summary`</SwmToken> method of the `ConfigReader` class provides a summary of a given option, including any overrides.
 If an override is active for the current build environment, it will be included in the summary.

 ```python
     def option_summary(